Sri-Ram-Bala/DevOps_agent/README.md

     python3 -m venv .venv
     source .venv/bin/activate
     pip install -r requirements.txt
+    ```

 **Step 2: Configure Environment**

 Create a .env file in the root directory and add your Google Gemini API key:

-        Python

         GEMINI_API_KEY= YOUR_GEMINI_API_KEY

 ---

 ## 💻 Usage

 To read system logs (like /var/log/syslog), the agent requires read permissions.
 You have two options:

 **Option A: Run as SRE (Root - Recommended for Full Access)**

 Use sudo while preserving your Python environment:

-        ``Bash
+        ```Bash
         # If using uv
         sudo .venv/bin/python sre_agent.py

         # If using standard pip
         sudo -E python3 sre_agent.py
+        ```

 Option B: Run as User (Limited Access)
 Use this for checking disk usage or testing basic logic without log access:

-        Bash
+        ```Bash
         python3 sre_agent.py
+        ```
 ---

 ## 🛡️ Security Implementation
 Security is a core component of this project.
 The agent does not have unrestricted file access.

 The is_safe_path function: Before opening any file, the agent resolves the absolute path and verifies it matches the whitelist.

-        Python
+    ```Python
     # Prevents attacks like: "Read ../../etc/passwd"
     if not absolute_path.startswith("/var/log"):
         raise PermissionError("Access Denied")
+    ```
 ---

 ## 🧪 Example Scenario
 User: "Why is my system acting weird?
 Check the logs."

 Agent (Internal Thought): User asked for a check.
 I will call read_system_log('syslog').

 Agent (Output):

-        I checked /var/log/syslog and found the following error: [ERROR] usb 1-1: device descriptor read/64, error -71
+* I checked /var/log/syslog and found the following error: [ERROR] usb 1-1: device descriptor read/64, error -71

-        Diagnosis: It looks like a USB device is failing to initialize.
+* Diagnosis: It looks like a USB device is failing to initialize.
 Try unplugging your recent USB devices.

 ---

 ## 📜 License

-    MIT License
+*MIT License*